pwning/pwning.github.io/_posts/2015-03-07-bkpctf-2015-braintree-tz-write-up.md

   * Overwrite **free** (.got.plt in tz) with &system.
   * Overwrite contents in **v4 + 8** (aka, tz_space + 8) with a pointer to our command buffer.

 However, doing all of these comes with a price.
 The size limit (256 bytes) starts to become an issue here.
 We can either put another stager in the middle to allow us more space, or optimize our payload such that it fits under 256 bytes!
-We chose to do latter 😛
+We chose to do latter :p

-<pre class="whitespace-after:1 lang:asm decode:true" title="shell.asm">[BITS 64]
+<p class="filename">shell.asm</p>
+{% highlight asm linenos %}
+[BITS 64]

 section .text
 global _start